Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Introduction

 In addition, degradation manifests differently across engineering domains.
-For high-cycle components or subsystems such as batteries~\cite{navidi_physics-informed_2024}, aero-engines~\cite{fu_prognostic_2023}, or gearboxes~\cite{su_advanced_2024}, the system dynamics are often assumed to reach equilibrium at each operating point.
-In these \textit{steady-state systems}, degradation primarily affects efficiency and can be modeled as an additional input influencing the mapping from control inputs and external conditions to sensor measurements~\cite{arias_chao_combining_2021}.
-Most existing data-driven degradation inference methods are designed for this type of system.
-In contrast, infrastructure systems such as bridges or wind turbines experience dynamic loading and continuous response.
-In these systems, degradation, typically caused by material deterioration such as stiffness loss due to cracks or corrosion~\cite{jarosz_recent_2025}, interacts nonlinearly with the system’s transient behavior~\cite{zaparoli_cunha_review_2023}.
-We refer to these systems as \textit{dynamic-response systems}.
-For such systems, residual-based methods struggle to isolate degradation due to the nonlinear entanglement between degradation and operational dynamics.
-Approaches that attempt to model system behavior conditioned on degradation must also learn accurate dynamic models from condition monitoring data, which is inherently difficult.
-Moreover, it is challenging to ensure that the inferred latent variables truly represent degradation, especially in the absence of direct supervision or knowledge of the underlying physics~\cite{locatello_challenging_2019}.
+For high-cycle components or subsystems such as batteries~\cite{navidi_physicsinformed_2024}, aero-engines~\cite{fu_prognostic_2023}, or gearboxes~\cite{su_advanced_2024}, system \revtext{dynamics are often assumed to evolve on a much faster time scale than degradation.
+As a result, the system can be approximated as operating close} to equilibrium at each operating point.
+In these \textit{steady-state systems}, degradation primarily affects efficiency \revtext{or performance} and can be modeled as an additional \revtext{latent} input influencing the mapping from exogenous inputs to sensor measurements~\cite{ariaschao_combining_2021}.
+Most data-driven degradation inference methods are \revtext{developed under this assumption}.
+In contrast, infrastructure systems such as bridges or wind turbines \revtext{are subject to} dynamic loading and \revtext{and exhibit} continuous response.
+In these systems, degradation \revtext{is mainly driven} by material deterioration such as stiffness loss due to cracks or corrosion~\cite{jarosz_recent_2025}. \revtext{Although degradation evolves slowly, the sensor measurements correspond to persistent transient responses rather than steady operating points.} We refer to such systems as \textit{dynamic-response systems}. \revtext{For this class of systems, only limited work exists on degradation inference from condition monitoring data, with most studies focusing instead on damage detection.} \revtext{In this setting,} residual-based methods struggle to isolate degradation due to strong nonlinear entanglement between degradation and \revtext{transient} system dynamics~\cite{sarwar_probabilistic_2024}.
+To \revtext{better capture dynamic system behavior}, recent methods attempt to model degradation-aware operational dynamics by explicitly conditioning system behavior on the inferred degradation state~\cite{biggio_ageingaware_2023, garmaev_deep_2024}. \revtext{However, these methods primarily target steady-state systems, where dynamics is driven by changes in operating or environmental conditions rather than by intrinsic transient responses, which is substantially more challenging to learn.}